-3. Reposition the rod in the desired hole.
-Make test runs with the trim set to different angles to find the position that works best for your boat and operating conditions.

-- Stop the engine before adjusting the trim angle. - Use care to avoid being pinched when removing or installing the rod. - Use caution when trying a trim position for the first time.
-Increase speed gradually and watch for any signs of instability or control problems.
-Improper trim angle can cause loss of control.
+- 5. Make test runs with the trim set to different angles to find the position that works best for your boat and operating conditions. - A WARNING: - Stop the engine before adjusting the trim angle. - Use care to avoid being pinched when removing or installing the rod. - Use caution when trying a trim position for the first time.
+Increase speed gradually and watch for any signs of instability or control problems. - Improper trim angle can cause loss of control.

-2.11Tilting up and down
+2.11 Tilting up and down